-The statue's official Instagram account (@statueellisnps) promotes the use of #statueofliberty, #libertyisland and #ellisisland as hashtags, from which they sometimes "regram."
-You can search by those hashtags for ideas of what to explore and to find particularly photogenic angles or locations in the park.
+The statue's official Instagram account is @statueellisnps.
+You can search by the #statueofliberty, #libertyisland and #ellisisland hashtags for ideas of what to explore and to find particularly photogenic angles or locations in the park.

 • In 1885 the statue was completed and displayed in the streets of Paris, and was briefly a major tourist attraction in its original home.
 It was then disassembled and shipped across the Atlantic Ocean to New York Harbor.

 • From the bottom of the base to the tip of the torch, the pedestal and statue stand 305 feet tall.
 That would have made it the tallest building in NYC at the time it was built; today, it wouldn't rank among the top 250.

 • The inscription on the tablet in Lady Liberty's left hand reads "July IV, MDCCLXXVI" (July 4, 1776).